giovanni-lucarelli/distribution-shift/README.md

 The `mix_j.csv` dataset contains statistical mixtures of train and shift for different values ​​of mixture $j$, in particular $j$ is the probability of sampling from the shifted distribution.

+In the `/data` folder there is also `Parameters.txt` that stores all the parameters used during the data generation, coulld be usefull for further analysis.

 ## Generic Roadmap